Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 Similarly, you can customize the heading.

-It’s important to place the {{contact_first_name}} merge tag to dynamically display the customer's first name, whoever receives it.
+It’s essential to place the {{contact_first_name}} merge tag to dynamically display the customer's first name, regardless of who receives it.

 Also, add the {{order_id}} merge tag to the header.